 3. Cardamom – Helps to relieve from mouth ulcers, bloating feel and loss of appetite.

-4. Nutmeg Powder – Has ability to relieve from pains and improve blood circulation.
+4. Nutmeg Powder – Has the ability to relieve from pains and improve blood circulation.

 5. Pepper Corns – Relief from respiratory disorders and cough

 6. Lemon Juice – Aids digestion and promotes hydration.